chesio/wysija-newsletters/README.md

 ### Fixes

-* PHP 7.2 and 7.3 compatibility
+* Compatibility with PHP 7.2 and newer has been improved
 * The code has been made more defensive in several places in order to not trigger PHP notices about undefined array keys etc.

 ### Tweaks